vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

    AND NOT config ?& array['depth', 'height'];
 ```

-You can read more on JSON functionality in Postgres 9.5 in the [official documentation](http://www.postgresql.org/docs/9.5/static/functions-json.html)
+For further reading on the JSON functionality available in Postgres 9.5, I recommend consulting the [official documentation](http://www.postgresql.org/docs/9.5/static/functions-json.html).